 All the Winter Sports

 Skiers and snowboarders will have their pick of several resorts including Sierra-at-Tahoe, Kirkwood (known for its deep powder), and the activity-packed Heavenly Lake Tahoe.
-For winter activities off the slopes, check out Heavenly's 500-foot-long tubing hill and the Ridge Rider Mountain Coaster.
+For winter activities off the slopes, check out Heavenly's 500-foot-long tubing hill and scenic gondola.
 Go deep into backcountry with Lake Tahoe Adventures' ultimate snowmobile rides.
 Going in the summer?
 Edgewood Tahoe is home to an absolutely stunning, top-rated golf course—even Tiger Woods and Arnold Palmer have teed up here.

-It's time to get high—South Tahoe has some of the best views in the area, from the Scenic Gondola Ride at Heavenly (with a cocoa stop at the Cafe Blue and lunch at Tamarack Lodge) to uncrowded views of Emerald Bay covered in snow.
-The Ridge Resorts has views of both South Lake Tahoe and Carson Valley from its guest rooms and the outdoor hot tub.
+It's time to get high—South Tahoe has some of the best views in the area, from the scenic gondola ride at Heavenly (with a cocoa stop at the Cafe Blue and lunch at Tamarack Lodge) to uncrowded views of Emerald Bay covered in snow.
 If you don't mind having pink cheeks, jump out of a plane with Skydive Lake Tahoe.
 You'll see not just the South Shore, but the entire Lake Tahoe Basin in one fell swoop.
-Enhance it all with a pre-viewing trip to Tahoe's first locally owned cannabis dispensary.
+Enhance it all with a pre-viewing trip to Tahoe Wellness, the area's first locally owned cannabis dispensary.